 KENNETH R. KASE

 Kenneth Kase began his career in Health Physics at Lawrence Livermore National Laboratory, California, in 1963 and moved to Stanford Linear Accelerator Center (SLAC) in 1969.
 In 1975 he received a PhD from Stanford University and was appointed to the faculty of Radiation Oncology at the Harvard Medical School.
 He was appointed Professor of Radiation Oncology at the University of Massachusetts Medical School in 1985.
 In 1992 he returned to Stanford and was appointed Associate Director of SLAC and Director of the Environment, Safety and Health Division in 1995.
 He retired from that post in 2001 and from SLAC in 2005.
-Currently he is associated with Lyncean Technologies, Inc., an research and development firm in Palo Alto, California.
-He is married to Grady and has two daughters and 6 grandchildren.
+He joined StemRad, Ltd., a provider of personal radiation protection solutions, in 2012 as a scientific advisor and is currently a member of their Advisory Board.

 Throughout his career Dr. Kase has been active in research activities related to radiation physics and radiation protection, particularly in radiation measurements and the operation of particle accelerators.
 He has published over 75 papers in peer reviewed journals, co-authored one book, and edited three others on radiation dosimetry.

 Dr. Kase served on the Board of Directors of the Health Physics Society (HPS) from 1989 to1992 and 2002 to 2005 and as President of the HPS in 2003 to 2004.
 He served on the Board of Directors of the American Association of Physicists in Medicine (AAPM) from 1984 to 1991, and as AAPM Treasurer from 1986 to 1991.
 Dr. Kase also has been an associate editor of Health Physics, Medical Physics, and Radiation Research.